what foods make you snore?

 What to Eat and Drink to Avoid Snoring

-While there’s no foolproof way to prevent snoring, bringing the following ingredients into your life will often lead to a quieter, more restful night:
+Introducing the following foods will often lead to a quieter, more restful night:

-While some people may not care for the taste or scent of onions and garlic, these foods can be powerful weapons against snoring.
+While we may not care for the taste or scent of onions and garlic, these foods can reduce snoring.

-As per Nutrition and Food Science, both ingredients inhibit the oxidation of fats and act as antibacterial agents, clearing the throat overnight.
+According to Nutrition and Food Science, onions and garlic inhibit the oxidation of fats and act as antibacterial agents, clearing the throat overnight.

-Green tea is a natural decongestant that will help clear your airways before you get into bed.
-Thankfully, green tea is also packed with antioxidants and other ingredients that benefit your body.
+Green tea is a natural decongestant that helps clear the airways before bed.
+Thankfully, green tea is also rich in antioxidants and other ingredients that benefit the body.

 Honey and Lemon Water

-If you can’t tolerate the taste of green tea or like to hydrate at night before getting into bed, consider adding some lemon and a little honey to a glass of water.
+If you can’t tolerate the taste of green tea or like to hydrate at night before bed, consider adding lemon and honey to a glass of water.

-Honey and lemon water is a natural remedy for head colds and upper respiratory infections, as both ingredients have naturally decongestant and antiseptic properties.
+Honey and lemon water are natural remedies for head colds and upper respiratory infections, as both ingredients have naturally decongestant and antiseptic properties.

 Thyme and Turmeric

-If you like a herbal taste in your water, sprinkle a little thyme or turmeric into the mix.
+If you like a herbal taste in your water, sprinkle thyme or turmeric into the mix.
 These herbs combine well with honey and lemon, reducing the likelihood of snoring.

-As per Biomedicine and Pharmacotherapy, thyme achieves this by reducing mucus build-up in the nose and throat, significantly improving breathing.
-Turmeric, meanwhile, has powerful anti-inflammatory properties.
+As per Biomedicine and Pharmacotherapy, thyme reduces mucus buildup in the nose and throat, improving breathing.
+Turmeric has powerful anti-inflammatory properties.

-Snoring may not be a life-threatening condition, but it can impact your ability to sleep – and, more critically, those around you.
+Snoring may not be life-threatening, but it can severely impact your sleep quality and those around you.
 You can block out snoring if you don’t want to change your diet.